Product Information Management Architecture: Multi-tenancy Benefits

 The data sources we are already integrated with:

 It could be also used in combination with Gepard B2B Ecommerce Platform, and we offer custom-built integrations per client as well.

-Gepard PIM is a right solution for enterprise and mid-sized businesses.
-If you’re in the process of selecting your Ecommerce product information management software, I recommend you to read our CEO's article on how to implement product information management.
+Gepard PIM is the right solution for enterprise and mid-sized businesses.
+If you’re in the process of selecting your Ecommerce product information management software, I recommend you to read our CEO’s article on how to implement product information management.
 You could also gain practical knowledge on PIM and data syndication solution launch from our case studies page, or fill the contact form to learn more about Gepard product information management capabilities.